wirelineio/wireline-core/packages/megafeed/README.md

 ## Features

 1. Create/Update/Delete feeds in a persisted key/value structure.
     - It uses a [hypertrie](https://github.com/mafintosh/hypertrie) to keep all the feeds persisted.
 1. Naming feeds.
 1. Search feeds by keys and/or name.
 1. Load feeds by demand using glob patterns.
 1. Support for different types of `feed like` structures: hypercore, hyperdrive, hyperdb.
+1. Selective replication of the feeds.

 ## Install